 Of all the Anglo-Saxon names to come from Britain, Rigmayden is one of the most ancient.
 The name is a result of the original family having lived in the county of Lancashire, where they held a family seat at Wedacre.
 The surname Rigmayden refers to the dweller by the ridge, in this case the reference is to the female bearer of the name.

 Early Origins of the Rigmayden family

 The surname Rigmayden was first found in Lancashire and Lincolnshire where two gentry families bore the name Rigmaiden.
 "I can give not better etymology for the name than 'a romping girl.' " Nether Wyersdale in Lancashire was an ancient family seat.
 "Wyersdale was part of the possessions of the Lancasters: in the reign of Philip and Mary, John Rigmayden held the manor; and in 1605 it was held by the Gerards, of Bromley."

 Early History of the Rigmayden family

 This web page shows only a small excerpt of our Rigmayden research.
-Another 193 words (14 lines of text) are included under the topic Early Rigmayden History in all our PDF Extended History products and printed products wherever possible.
+Another 97 words (7 lines of text) are included under the topic Early Rigmayden History in all our PDF Extended History products and printed products wherever possible.

 Rigmayden Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Rigmayden has been spelled many different ways, including Rigmaiden, Regmaiden, Rigmaden and others.

-Early Notables of the Rigmayden family (pre 1700)
+Early Notables of the Rigmayden family

 More information is included under the topic Early Rigmayden Notables in all our PDF Extended History products and printed products wherever possible.